Buyer's FAQ

 Winteracter is compatible with the following free-of-charge commercial compilers:

-• Intel : All of the Windows, Linux and Mac versions include support for the Intel Fortran Compiler Classic, which forms part of the freely available Intel oneAPI HPC Toolkit.
+• Intel : All of the Windows, Linux and Mac versions include support for the Intel Fortran Compiler Classic ("ifort"), which forms part of the freely available Intel oneAPI HPC Toolkit.
 The 64-bit Windows and Linux versions are also compatible with "ifx", Intel's newer LLVM-based compiler.
+The Mac version of X/Winteracter continues to support ifort, despite Intel's withdrawl of support for the Apple platform at oneAPI 2024.

-• Silverforst : FTN95 Personal Edition can be used with the Windows version to create 32-bit applications.
-This compiler is restricted to personal and evaluation use.
+• Silverfrost : FTN95 Personal Edition can be used with the Windows version to create 32-bit applications.
+However, this compiler is restricted to personal and evaluation use.

 Back to top